abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

         :alt: alternate text

     The solver finds out that the model is respected, so we have our first solution!
+Should the solver continue the search, it would have to backtrack and try to place the first queen in the first column third row.